 This course introduces to the field of chemistry for science and engineering students.
 Topics include dimensional analysis, stoichiometry, periodicity, atomic structure and bonding, the states of matter, solutions, and acid and base concepts.
 The laboratory exercises exemplify chemical principles and develop individual problem-solving abilities.
 The laboratory experience includes preparation of the laboratory report and notebook.
-Prerequisites: high school chemistry, an appropriate Mathematics Placement test result, MA121 Fundamentals of College Mathematics 1, or MA139 College Algebra; or a corequisite of MA125 College Algebra & Trigonometry.
+Prerequisites: High School Chemistry; and an appropriate Mathematics Placement test result, or MA121 Fundamentals of College Mathematics 1, or MA139 College Algebra or a corequisite of MA125 College Algebra and Trigonometry.